khan-tahir/AI-Virtual-Mouse/README.md

 ## Project Overview

 Welcome to the future of human-computer interaction!
 The "AI Virtual Mouse" project introduces a groundbreaking solution to control your computer mouse using nothing but your hand gestures, all thanks to the power of Artificial Intelligence.
-Crafted by the ingenious minds of Khan Mohammad Tahir, Mohammad Tanzeel, Chaudhary Shahbaz, and Mohammad Yusuf under the expert guidance of Prof. Mubashir Khan.

 ## Features